jenkinsci/subversion-plugin/README.md

       --timeout=2 \
       http://server/subversion/${UUID}/notifyCommit?rev=$REV

-Notice the rev=$REV parameter, this tells Jenkins to check out exactly the revision which was reported by the hook.
-If your job has multiple Subversion module locations defined, this may lead to inconsistent checkouts - so it's recommended to leave out '?rev=$REV' in that case.
+Notice the `rev=$REV` parameter.
+This tells Jenkins to check out exactly the revision that was reported by the hook.
+If your job has multiple Subversion module locations defined, this may lead to inconsistent checkouts, so it's recommended to leave out `?rev=$REV` in that case.
-You may also want to leave out the '?rev=$REV' parameter if you are using Maven to release your projects and do not want Jenkins to build the intermediate prepare-release commit (ie: the released artifacts).
+You may also want to leave out the `?rev=$REV` parameter if you are using Maven to release your projects and do not want Jenkins to build the intermediate prepare-release commit (i.e., the released artifacts).
 See [JENKINS-14254](https://issues.jenkins-ci.org/browse/JENKINS-14254)
 for details.